To the authors

 - Abstract (not more than 150 words) should present a brief and factual account of content and conclusions of the paper, and an indication of the relevance of the new material presented.

-- Alphabetic list of keywords in English and in Croatian.
+- Alphabetic list of keywords in English.
 Keywords normally originate from the title and from the abstract.

 - Introduction should state the reason for the work, with brief reference to previous work on the subject.
 It informs about the applied method and its advantages.

 - Central part of the paper may be arranged in sections.
 Complete mathematical procedures for formula derivations should be avoided.
 The necessary mathematical descriptions may be given in an appendix.
 Authors are advised to use examples to illustrate the experimental procedure, applications or algorithms.
 In general all the theoretical statements have to be experimentally verified.

 - In Conclusion all the results are stated, and all the advantages of the used method are pointed out.
 The limitations of the method should be clearly described as well as the application areas.